j-richey/ounce-of-rust-design-doc/source/design/benchmarking.rst

 The worst case is time is for a new game and a zero percent mistake probability.
 Under these situations the :doc:`ai-algorithms` have to evaluate the entire problem space.

+The library's source code repository ``README.md`` file contains instructions on how to run the benchmarks.

 ..  rubric:: Related Requirements